briansimiyuj/doctor-appointment-app/README.md

         e.
 Create other input fields for the user data and display the current data (make a component for them)
           i.
 Create a function to change the user data ii.
 For every input field, create a function to handle the input change

+        f.
+Create useEditFormInput hook to handle all input change functions